 6. Astro A20

 The Astro A20 as like its name is a wireless headset which is just below Astro’s higher-end product the A50, and it’s a bit more stylish than the A10.
 The Astro A20 is very comfortable.
 It is because of a soft set of fabric ear cups.
 In addition to this, it consists of an airy, 11.3-ounce frame that resembles Astro’s higher-end headsets.

 The A20 looks like a mixture of all of Astro’s previous headsets.
 It blends the large, industrial-looking headband of the premium A50 with the plastic like build and smaller ear cups of the low-end A10.
 The headset has a greyish design.

 The design is highlighted by streaks of blue or green depending on your console.
 It also comes equipped with the same flip-to-mute mic as the A10 The A20’s microphone isn’t completely inaudible and will still get the job done for casual multiplayer sessions.
 However, competitive gamers and serious streamers will not be satisfied with it.

-The A20 delivers Astro’s usual 3 sound presets: Astro, Pro, and Studio.
+The A20 delivers Astro’s usual three sound presets: Astro, Pro, and Studio.
 The presets can be chosen with a flip of a button.
 The neutral Astro mode works very well for anything.
-The pro mode is bass heavy adds a nice flair to explosions.
+The pro mode is bass heavy adds a subtle flair to explosions.
 And the Studio mode boosts the treble which allows you to hear distant background noises with much clarity.

-The Astro A20 claims a 15 hours of battery life and it sort of delivers it.
+The Astro A20 claims 15 hours of battery life, and it delivers it.
 The headset’s wireless functionality is also very good with really nice range.
-The Astro A20 is a very solid mid-level headset between Astro’s high-end and entry-level headsets.
-This makes the Astro A20 one of the best gaming headsets and we recommend it.
+The Astro A20 is an excellent mid-level headset between Astro’s high-end and entry-level headsets.
+This makes the Astro A20 one of the best gaming headsets, and we recommend it.

 Pros and Cons